anonymouseMC/BSLpppp/readme.md

 ### (BSL++)++
 Forked from: BSL v7.1.02.2

+Fork of BSL Extended to add some better modded support.

+Licence info:

 The changes described in this repository by anonymouseMC are dedicated to the public domain.